cjvnjde/ai-commit.nvim/README.md

     You are a commit message writer for git...
   ]], -- (optional) System prompt, for advanced customization ignored_files = { "package-lock.json" }, -- (optional) An array of file names or Lua patterns.
-Any matching file will be excluded from the diff used for commit message generation.
+Any matching file will be excluded from the diff used for commit message generation. debug = false, -- (optional) Save prompts to cache directory for debugging }
-}
 ```